qualiture/git-env-branches/README.md

 $ geb -b DEV ACC master
 ```

-This results in the following output:
+This results in output similar to this :

 | ![Terminal output](./terminal.png) |
 |----|